sebfisch/java-fun-code/README.md

 You can also run tests in VS Code by opening a Java file containing tests and clicking the *Run Test* link shown with declarations.

-As an alternative to VS Code, you can run a development environment based on `tmux` and `vim` with the following terminal command.

-    docker-compose run --rm dev

 [© 2020](https://creativecommons.org/licenses/by-sa/2.0/)
 by Sebastian Fischer